This Spelt Flour Gingerbread Cake is filled with caramelized pears, covered in a simple mascarpone icing and then drizzled with a gingerbread glaze.

 Ok so yes, I was planning on posting a different cake recipe, but between you and me, I wasn’t obsessed with the photos, so onto the next one!
 This spelt flour gingerbread cake is made with—you guessed it—spelt flour!
 Have you ever used it?
 This is my first official spelt flour recipe on the blog, and I’ll admit I’m kind of obsessed.
 I felt like the cake was extra moist (maybe because of the flour?!) and they say it has a slight nutty flavor to it.
 Either way, I’m into it.

 Tip: If you don’t have any on hand and/or don’t feel like buying any, you can sub all purpose flour instead.
+Other tips/substitutions are included in the recipe notes!

 The spelt flour gingerbread cake is filled with caramelized pears and topped with a simple mascarpone icing, and then drizzled with a gingerbread glaze.
 UM YEAH, it is as good as it sounds.